sglahn/ota-server/README.md

 ```

 ## Naming convention
-The OTA-Server follows the Semantic Versioning definition.
+The OTA-Server supports the Semantic Versioning definition.
 Given a version number MAJOR.MINOR.PATCH, increment the:
 1. MAJOR version when you make incompatible API changes,
 2. MINOR version when you add functionality in a backwards-compatible manner, and
 3. PATCH version when you make backwards-compatible bug fixes.